 What plants were we able to grow in our new environment?

 Back in early Spring, the boys installed two raised beds with an overhead trellis at the bottom of the tunnel.
 Both beds were then filled halfway with logs and branches before being covered with compost.
-This is also known as ‘Hugelkultur‘ which translates a ‘hill grown’ is not often heard of let alone being used in the everyday garden.
-The idea is that the organic matter slowly decays over many years adding goodness to your soil but also holding many nutrient, which the plant roots have access to!
-From there we let the microbiorganisms to the rest.
+This is also known as ‘Hugelkultur‘ which translates as ‘hill grown’ and is not often heard of let alone being used in the everyday garden.
+The idea is that the organic matter slowly decays over many years adding goodness to your soil but also holding many nutrient, which the plant roots have full access to!
+From there we let the microorganisms do the rest.

 We also added BioChar which we created in our mini kiln.
 Along with some Manure and Worm castings our new beds were ready for their first trial.

-We love a bit of companion planting and experimented by planting chillies, sweet peppers, tomatoes, cucumber, sweet potato, passionfruit, cantaloupe Melon, watermelon and lots of annual herbs.
+We love a bit of companion planting and experimented by planting chillies, sweet peppers, tomatoes, cucumber, sweet potato, passionfruit, cantaloupe Melon, watermelon and lots of herbs, all together.

-It was our first time having homegrown Melons and Watermelons but they were the best I ever tasted!
+It was our first time having homegrown Melons and Watermelons but they were the best we have ever tasted!

-The passion fruit have got several fruit waiting to ripen and is still throwing new flowers out long in to late summer.
+The passion fruit have got several fruit waiting to ripen and is still throwing new flowers out long in to Autumn.

 The first time we had beautiful red ripe Sweet Peppers in Early August

-Chilli peppers are one of are favourite plants to grow and this year we had more success then ever!
+Chilli peppers are one of our favourite plants to grow and this year we had more success then ever!

-Keep an eye on our blog as we will soon be sharing our experiences from this years chilli and sweet pepper growing season, including which varieties we grew and how well they performed!
+Check out our blog post ‘2019 Growing: Chillies and Sweet Pepper review‘ where were sharing our experiences from this years growing season, including which varieties we grew and how well they performed!

 Every year we look forward to growing tomatoes and this year we were able to compare those grown in the vegetable garden, to those grown in the polytunnel.